 The Alameda Elks will serve as the Premier Sponsor of the Alameda Spelling Bee this year.
 The Elks have long been local leaders in promoting vocabulary and spelling among local students; each year, the Club donates hundreds of dictionaries to third-graders across Alameda.
 The Elks’ generous funding of the Alameda Spelling Bee will help cover costs such as trophies, prizes, as well as entry fees for top Alameda spellers to participate in the County Bee.

-The Alameda Sun will again participate as an advertising sponsor, and the Sun’s co-publisher, Eric Kos, will serve as a judge, alongside Alameda’s Poet Laureate, Julia Park Tracey.
+The Alameda Sun will again participate as an advertising sponsor, and the Sun’s co-publisher, Eric Kos, will serve as a judge, alongside Alameda’s two Poet Laureates, Cathy Dana and Gene Kahane.
 Dr. Michael Jonas, Professor of Economics at the University of San Francisco, will serve as Spell Master.

 Spellers and supporters alike are asked to keep in mind that, while this is a competitive event, it should be low pressure and enjoyable for the spellers.
 The goal is for everyone to have fun!